 AP courses are typically taught in secondary schools, and AP Exams measure a student’s mastery of university-level course content.
 The program allows students to develop a global perspective, as well as skills such as critical thinking and problem solving.
 For each course, there is a standardized university-level exam that tests the skills and knowledge addressed in the course.
 AP Exams are administered in May of every year around the world, and are scored by College Board’s AP Program.
 From 2019, APExams registration deadline is in mid-November and administered over two weeks in May of the following year.
 For more information, visit collegeboard.org/ap2019

 AP courses and exams are designed by teams of experts to match the rigor of real university courses and exams.
 Because of this, a student’s score on an AP Exam gives universities a globally recognized validation of their mastery of university-level content.

-To find schools that offer AP around the world, visit: apcourseaudit.epiconline.org/ledger/ and begin the search by entering a country in the ‘Ledger Search’ area.
+To find schools that offer AP around the world, visit: apcourseaudit.inflexion.org/ledger and begin the search by entering a country in the ‘Ledger Search’ area.
 The AP Course Ledger is the official record of schools with authorized courses that can use the AP designation.